zhangtaihao/XMLStructReader/README.md

 #### `XML_STRUCT_READER_OPTION_TEXT_JOIN`

-Whether to join all text values in an element.
+Whether to join all text chunks in an element.

 **Possible values:**

 * `TRUE` *(default)*
 * `FALSE`

+Note that `FALSE` means only the last chunk is in effect if conflicting values are replaced.

 #### `XML_STRUCT_READER_OPTION_TEXT_SKIP_EMPTY`